United States Football League (2022–2023): 2023 season

-Telecasts for the 2023 season will air on Fox, FS1, NBC and USA Network.
-Fox will air 17 regular season games and 1 semi-final, NBC will broadcast 9 regular season games, 1 semi-final and the Championship game, and FS1 and USA Network will broadcast 7 games each.
-Unlike the 2022 season, in order to increase the leagues exposure, Peacock will not air exclusive games.
-Instead, Peacock will simply simulcast all NBC and USA Network games.
-An emphasis will also be made on having high-profile events serve as lead-ins to the league, with some games following NASCAR and Major League Baseball broadcasts on Fox or the Kentucky Derby on NBC.
+Telecasts for the 2023 season aired on Fox, FS1, NBC and USA Network.
+Fox aired 17 regular season games and 1 semi-final, NBC broadcast 9 regular season games, 1 semi-final and the Championship game, and FS1 and USA Network broadcast 7 games each.
+Unlike the 2022 season, in order to increase the leagues exposure, Peacock did not air exclusive games.
+Instead, Peacock simply simulcast all NBC and USA Network games.
+An emphasis was also made on having high-profile events serve as lead-ins to the league, with some games following NASCAR and Major League Baseball broadcasts on Fox or the Kentucky Derby on NBC.

-Curt Menefee and Joel Klatt will return as Fox's lead commentary team for USFL coverage.
-Kevin Kugler and Mark Sanchez serve as the second broadcast team.
-Brock Huard will report from the sidelines during selected games.
-Devin Gardner will also appear on select games.
+Curt Menefee and Joel Klatt returned as Fox's lead commentary team for USFL coverage.
+Kevin Kugler and Mark Sanchez served as the second broadcast team.
+Brock Huard reported from the sidelines during selected games.
+Devin Gardner also appeared on select games.

-The NBC crew features Jac Collinsworth and Paul Burmeister handling play-by-play duties alongside analysts Jason Garrett, Michael Robinson and Cameron Jordan.
-Zora Stephenson, Corey Robinson, Lewis Johnson, and Caroline Pineda are the sideline reporters.
-Colt McCoy, Kyle Rudolph and Anthony Herron are the additional analysts for selected games.
+The NBC crew featured Jac Collinsworth and Paul Burmeister handling play-by-play duties alongside analysts Jason Garrett, Michael Robinson and Cameron Jordan.
+Zora Stephenson, Corey Robinson, Lewis Johnson, and Caroline Pineda were the sideline reporters.
+Colt McCoy, Kyle Rudolph and Anthony Herron were the additional analysts for selected games.